uprighted-learners/unit-5-hello-files/readme.md

 ## Going Further

-- Add a `start` script to the `package.json` file to make it easier to start your server.
-In the `package.json` of your project, navigate to the `"scripts:"` object.
-Create a new key `"start"`, and have the value be `"node server.js"`.
-Test your new script with `npm start`!
 - How could you use `request.params` to dynamically send different files dependent on the value of the param?